gcontreras89/SCP_Onboarding/Exercises/SCP_Exercises.md

 ![](images/Picture52.png)

 3. If we open that URL in a new window, it will show our application endpoint.
-If we click on that link to open it, we see the actual Odata service.
+If we click on that link to open it, we see the actual OData service.

 ![](images/Picture53.png)